saaspegasus/django-vite-tailwind-starter/README.md

 npm run dev
 ```

-This starts Vite's dev server, which automatically reloads your JavaScript and CSS changes without refreshing the browser.
+This starts Vite's dev server, which serves your JavaScript and CSS (in dev)
+and watch for changes.

 ### View the demo

 Once both servers are running, visit:

+- **http://localhost:8000/** - Basic landing page showing Tailwind usage
-- **http://localhost:8000/hello-vite/** - Demo page with React and Tailwind
+- **http://localhost:8000/hello-vite/** - Demo page with minimal React + Tailwind app.

-You can now edit files in `./assets/` and see changes reflected instantly in your browser!
+You can edit files in `./assets/` and see changes reflected instantly in your browser!

 ## Production Build